 United Arab Emirates - Telecoms, Mobile and Broadband - Statistics and Analyses

-Etisalat and du have both deployed sophisticated HSPA+ and LTE networks that cover most of the population, underpinning growth opportunities centred on mobile broadband, content and applications.
+Etisalat and du have deployed sophisticated HSPA+ and LTE networks that cover most of the population, underpinning growth opportunities centred on mobile broadband, content and applications.
 Smart phones are becoming increasingly popular, accounting for the majority of the mobile handsets.
 The growing availability of low cost smart phones has driven mobile broadband penetration up sharply in the last couple of years.
+Both Etisalat and Du launched 5G capable handsets in 2019.

 The well-established fibre-broadband network in the UAE is providing the operators with opportunities to grow new services and offerings such as triple-play.